trailofbits/opensearch-benchmark/infra/scripts/report-gen/README.md

 Creating a report will require a google API credentials file.
 Follow the Python [quickstart guide](https://developers.google.com/docs/api/quickstart/python) for the Google Workspace API tutorial to create one.
 Make sure to enable Google Docs/Spreadsheet access in the scopes.

+If you see `Authentication has failed`, just delete `token.json` and run the script again.

 ## Generate Nightly Report

 Use `download_nightly.sh` to download nightly benchmark data.